TaygaHoshi/tt-project/Classes/Witch.md

 7. *Spell knockback:* This single-target damaging spell pushes its target one meter away from you.
 8. *Reduced duration:* This spell's duration is halved.

-## Attuning
+## Advanced Attuning
-As a rapid action, you can attune to the forces of nature for this round.
-While attuned, your spells are considered to have a bonus +1 ARC and gain a +1 bonus to their precision rolls.
-You can't attune if you moved more than half your movement speed this round, and your movement speed is halved while attuned.
+While attuning, you can use one spell modifier you have without spending energy cost.

 ## Elemental Mastery
-Before casting an elemental spell, you can choose to activate the effects of two elements for that spell by spending double the energy cost.
+Before casting an elemental spell, you can choose to activate the effects of two elements for that spell by spending 2 energy.
 You can choose which element's effect activates first.
 You can use Elemental Mastery only once per round.